PORTSMOUTH — Two Newport men face multiple charges after several vehicles were broken into early Tuesday morning in the north end of town.

 Wednesday, Sept.
 18

 Police said a hit-and-run accident took place in the parking lot of the Roger Williams University Conference Center, 144 Anthony Road, at about 12:15 p.m.
 Police said the driver of a Jeep struck the rear of a Volkswagen while attempting to park.
 The driver then backed up and parked in a different area of the lot, police said.
 While examining the vehicles Officer John Cahoo III was approached by Rose Kouzovjian, who said the Jeep is registered to her mother but hers to use.
 She denied that the Jeep had been involved in the accident, saying the damage to its bumper and fender had taken place weeks earlier.
-When told that campus security could provide an eyewitness, another woman, Lucie Thorpe, 19, of New York, N.Y., admitted that she had been operating the Jeep.
+When told that campus security could provide an eyewitness, another woman, a 19-year-old from New York, N.Y., admitted that she had been operating the Jeep.
 Due to her age and the fact that she admitted her involvement, police did not cite her.